 Balance is something that we all tend to lose as we age if we do not stay on top of it.
-However, there are things you can do to maintain balance and even improve it over time.
+However, there are things you can do to maintain balance and even improve it over time which is important for healthy aging.
 Falls are one of the biggest and most devastating injuries that seniors face.
 A good portion of these falls can be attributed to a loss of balance and a loss of muscle strength.
 Maintaining mobility is a part of healthy aging so you can continue to enjoy the activities that you love.
-The good news is, many of the exercises that can assist you in improving your balance can be done with minimal equipment and without a gym membership!
+The good news is, that many of the exercises that can assist you in improving your balance can be done with minimal equipment and without a gym membership!

 STANDING ON ONE FOOT:

 You can easily practice this at home while holding onto a chair or supporting yourself using a wall.
 As your balance improves, you can progress to doing this without support.
 Set yourself a goal to stand on one foot without support for approximately a minute.
 Be patient and build up to that goal over time.